Len Blavatnik: Board memberships

 Blavatnik is a member of the Board of Trustees at Carnegie Hall, a member of the Board of Directors at 92NY and a member of the Board of Directors at the Center for Jewish History.
 He is also a member of the Harvard Medical School Board of Fellows, a member of the Council on Foreign Relations and a member of the Board of Governors at Tel Aviv University.

 Honours

 In 2013, Blavatnik was made chevalier of the French Legion d'Honneur.

 He was knighted by Queen Elizabeth II in the 2017 Birthday Honours for services to philanthropy.

 Personal life

 Blavatnik is married to Emily Appelson Blavatnik.
 The couple have four children.

 He owns a Grade II listed building in London on "the most expensive street in the world", Kensington Palace Gardens (number 15), which is valued at £200 million.
 He acquired the property in 2004.
 Other residents on the street include Israeli and Russian ambassadors.
 He also has a residence in Manhattan valued at more than $250 million.

-Blavatnik holds British and American citizenship.
+Blavatnik holds British, American and Greek citizenship.